hawkinsd90/BouncePartyClubSite/CENTRALIZED_ORDER_SUMMARY.md

 ### 4. `/src/components/OrderSummary.tsx` (created)
 See "New Files Created" section above.

+### 5. `/src/pages/Quote.tsx` ✅
+**Changes Made**:
+- ✅ Fixed pricing calculation not triggering when address is manually entered
+- ✅ Added automatic geocoding for manually entered city/state/zip combinations
+- ✅ Previously required Google autocomplete selection; now works with manual entry too

+**Issue Fixed**: Quote Summary was showing "Complete event details to see pricing" even when all fields were filled because lat/lng were 0 (only set by autocomplete, not manual entry).

+**Solution**: Added geocoding fallback that converts city/state/zip to lat/lng when user manually enters address instead of using autocomplete.

 ## Fee Components Now Consistently Shown

 Every order summary now displays these components when applicable: